'All Black Lives Matter' mural: Crews begin permanent art installation on Hollywood Boulevard

-A stretch of Hollywood Boulevard from Highland Avenue to Orange Drive was closed to traffic on Monday so crews could prepare the iconic street for the mural.
+A stretch of Hollywood Boulevard from Highland Avenue to Orange Drive was closed to traffic on Monday so crews could prepare the center of the roadway for the mural.

 The permanence of the artwork was approved by the Los Angeles City Council.
 Crews expect to have it completed on Saturday.